On this page below are the links to all the sections of the site for you to explore for your own well-being 🙂

 Discover Balance gives some information on practising flexible thinking, to help us keep our balance in these challenging times.

-Finding Calm gives information to help us to develop our inner calm, emotional control, perseverance, and a strong sense of self.
+Finding Calm gives information to help us to develop our inner calm, emotional control, perseverance, and a strong sense of self, within challenging times.

 Well-being Activities gives a range of activities for you to explore.
 These draw upon all of the information in this site and build your practise skills.
-They are designed to strengthen your mental health and well-being.
+They are designed to strengthen your mental health and well-being in challenging times.

 Neuroscience and Well-being contains links to neuroscience research about well-being, all targeted to the information on this site.

-Positive Psychology has information on the role and aims of positive psychology in well-being, which we can apply and use in the current home confinement situation.
+Positive Psychology has information on the role and aims of positive psychology in well-being, which we can apply and use in the the current coronavirus situation.

-Finding Resilience and Recovery gives brief information about the scientific evidence-based psychological therapies that are designed to address barriers to our well-being stemming from stress and emotional distress.
+Finding Resilience and Recovery gives brief information about the scientific evidence-based psychological therapies that are designed to address barriers to our well-being stemming from stress and emotional distress in the context of challenging times.
 It also includes an application of the concept of resilience to this.

 About the Well-being Doc gives more information about this site, and the approaches that underpin its design.